These fitting instructions should be followed in gallery order and not rushed.

 The first job is to mark the slight overhang above the door aperture.
 This needs trimming back to line up with the door aperture.
 As shown in the picture, mark a pencil line to show where the hardtop needs trimming back to.
 The hardtop needs removing from the car to do this to avoid damaging the rear wing.

-With the hardtop properly fitted, now close the doors, with the windows fully raised, and draw a pencil line straight down the flange following the back edge of the glass.
+Now with the hardtop properly re-fitted, close the doors fully, with the windows fully raised, and draw a pencil line straight down the flange following the back edge of the glass.

-Measure forwards 25mm from this first pencil line.
-This is where the flange needs cutting back to in order to be parallel to the door glass.
+Measure forwards 20mm from this first pencil line and draw a second line parallel to the first.
+The excess fibreglass on the flange needs cutting back to this line in order to allow the header rubber to sit in the correct position parallel to the edge of the glass.

-Remove the hardtop from the car to an area where the flanges can be safely cut back to their marked lines.
+Remove the hardtop from the car to an area where the flanges can be safely cut back to their marked lines using a thin cutting disc on an angle grinder..

-The next stage of flange grinding requires the hardtop to be securely attached to the car.
+The next stage of the flange grinding process requires the hardtop to be securely attached to the car again.

 Engage all catches and roof struts.